A Social Network Analysis of Occupational Segregation: Social welfare

 We would like to know whether an even larger wage gap can be sustained in a partial segregation equilibrium when $\alpha>\hat{\alpha}=.5904$.
 We therefore plot the equilibrium wages, $w_{A}(1,\mu^{\ast})$ and $w_{B}(1,\mu^{\ast})$, and equilibrium employments, $s_{A}^{R}(1,\mu^{\ast})$, $s_{B}^{R}(1,\mu ^{\ast})$, $s_{A}^{G}(1,\mu^{\ast})$ and $s_{B}^{G}(1,\mu^{\ast})$, as function of $\alpha$.
 Remember that the equilibrium $\mu^{\ast}$ equals zero when $\alpha\leq\hat{\alpha}$, and solves $\Delta\Pi^{G}(1,\mu^{\ast})=0$ when $\alpha>\hat{\alpha}$.
 These plots are shown in Figures~\ref{figwages1} ~and~\ref{figemployment1}.

-The pictures clearly confirm Propositions~\ref{prop4b}~and~\ref{prop6}.
+The figures above embody well the qualitative implications of Propositions~\ref{prop4b}~and~\ref{prop6}, for the chosen parameter values/ ranges.
 Moreover, for the chosen parameters we also observe that the wage gap $G(1,\mu^{\ast})$ is maximized at $\alpha=\hat{\alpha}$.
 When $\alpha$ becomes larger than $\hat{\alpha}$, the wage of $A$ declines and the wage of $B$ increases until the wage gap is reversed.

 We next look at the sensitivity of $\hat{\alpha}$ with respect to the parameter choices, as we saw that at $\alpha=\hat{\alpha}$ the wage gap is maximized.
 We do this by computing the elasticities of $\hat{\alpha}$ and of the implied wage gap $G(1,0)$ at the chosen parameters.
-That is, we look at the percentage increase of $\hat{\alpha}$ and the maximum wage gap change when a parameter increases by 1\% .
+That is, we look at the percentage increase of $\hat{\alpha}$ and the maximum wage gap change when a parameter increases by 1 \% .
 The elasticities are shown in columns~2~and~3 of Table~\ref{tab:parameters}.
 We note that $\hat{\alpha}$ and the implied maximum wage gap are most sensitive to $\rho\theta$, the coefficient of relative risk aversion.
-A 1\% increase in this coefficient leads to a 2\% increase in the maximum wage gap.
+A 1 \% increase in this coefficient leads to a 2 \% increase in the maximum wage gap.
 On the other hand, our calibration seems least sensitive to the network parameters $c_{1}(p+\kappa)$ and $c_{1}\lambda $.
 The maximum wage gap seems to be close to linear with respect to $1-s_{0}$, the unemployment rate if a worker only consider direct search techniques.
 That is, if we chose $s_{0}=.95$ instead of $s_{0}=.90$, it would roughly halve the maximum wage gap.